AlmondRumble11/webAppProject/README.md

 Installation guidelines
+  - install npm to your computer
   - clone the repository from github
   - open the clone repository in IDE (Visual studio code for example)
   - then run commands to install all necessarry modules
-    -   npm install
+    -   npm run install
-    -   npm preinstall
+    -   npm run preinstall
   - 2 choices of running the project
     - production mode
       - only one server running